chiplukes/.dotfiles/.config/nvim/README.md

 * For conflicting plugin mappings, check lazy.nvim plugin specs or disable in opts
 * `verbose nmap` -see what normal mappings are

+# Todos:
 ---
 If adding new mappings, keep them centralized in `lua/core/keymaps.lua` for maintainability.

+after removing stylelua from mason, may need to add:
+If you want Lua formatting to still work, install stylua system-wide with: winget install JohnnyMorganz.StyLua